miguelperezenciso/NGScrashcourse/exam/README.md

 - What is NGS useful for?
 - Why is NGS so popular?
 What is your opinion in this respect, do you believe we do not need so much sequence data?
+- What do we mean by saying NGS data are 'noisy'?
+Which problems can we encounter because of that?
 - What advantages does sequencing RNA (RNAseq) offer vs expression arrays?
 - What is the purpose of NGS data alignment?
 Why don't we use classical tools such as clustal?
 - Are there usually errors in reference genomes?
 If so, what can be their impact?